techwithradhika/Note-Taking-App/README.md

    - python manage.py makemigrations
    - python manage.py migrate
 8. Run the Django server: python manage.py runserver
-9. Open another terminal and navigate to the backend directory: cd notes-frontend
+9. Open another terminal and navigate to the frontend directory: cd notes-frontend
 10. Install dependencies: npm install
 11. Run the frontend: npm start and Access the application in your browser at http://localhost:3000/.